 Here is the complete format guide to assist you in writing your college essays and academic papers.

-The introduction section should be compelling enough to attract the reader's interest.
+The introduction section should be compelling enough to attract the reader’s interest.
 It should provide a general idea of the background information about the topic.
 Avoid using lengthy and irrelevant details.
-It can further be spice up with a thesis statement.
+It can further be spiced up with a thesis statement.

 A writer can also use a dramatic tone and a hook sentence to grab the reader's attention.
 A hook sentence engages the writer and motivates them to read your content more.

-There are various forms of the essay hooks that work for your introductory paragraphs.
+There are various forms of essay hooks that work for your introductory paragraphs.
 They include quotations, stories, jokes, phrases, facts, and historical dates.

 Pointless and boring essays can make readers lose their interest in the beginning.
 Therefore, revise your sentences until you get a desired catchy hook.